 Social Media and Business Reputation

-The term “social media” probably makes people think of a variety of famous websites, like Facebook, Twitter, Linkedin, Yelp, or YouTube.
+The term “social media” probably makes you think of a variety of famous websites, like Facebook, Twitter, LinkedIn, Yelp, or YouTube.
 Social media may also be defined broadly as the online interaction of individuals and the exchange of user-generated content and information.
 Now a part of everyday life for millions of Americans, social media present a variety of opportunities and potential problems for businesses, relating to business reputation, intellectual property, and employment issues.
-This gives rise to the legal issues relating to reputation in connection with social media; future columns will address social media’s impact on intellectual property and employment concerns, and how business lawyers come into the mix.
+In this column, I will discuss legal issues relating to reputation in connection with social media; future columns will address social media’s impact on intellectual property and employment concerns, and how business lawyers come into the mix.

 But when does criticism cross the line into defamation?
 Defamation is usually defined as a false statement published to a third party, negligently or intentionally, not protected by any legal privilege, and which causes special harm or constitutes defamation per se.
 Defamation includes slander, which usually refers to a spoken statement, and libel, which usually refers to statements in writing or broadcast electronically.
 “Defamation per se” is defamation which on its face would be harmful to someone’s reputation, regardless of context, such as an accusation that someone has engaged in criminal behavior.